inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 """)
 ```

-Groupby stage #2
-reshuffling - if the group by is being done on col 1 and 2, then that is basically the key for that record.
-Records with the same key get moved into the same partition.
-Then the final group by can be done.
-You can have multiple keys in one partition.
-Just that all of the same kind should end up in the same partition.
-This is an external merge sort.
-Now you can combine the results.

-Shuffling is an extensive operation because you need to move a lot of data around.
-So you want to do as little of it as possible.

-If you had Order By then there will another stage where that is handled.

 `STEP 1` Initial GroupBy <br>
 - Each executor retrieves a partition of the data.
 - All executors independently execute filtering and group by operations within their respective partitions.